sravanreddyp6/myTests/tests/README.md

 with label `label`.
 By default, the framework will choose the option with the value `text`;
 however, if `selectByLabel` is true, the option containing the text string `text` will be chosen.
+- `chooseMultiSelectOption(label, texts, selectByLabel)`: the same as `chooseSelectOption`, but with a Visualforce generated multi select option instead. `texts` is an array of options to select (for example, `["Option 1", "Option 2"]`).
+Note that if the `select` element already has some selected options before this function is called, those *will* be cleared out first before `texts` are chosen.
 - `selectCheckbox(label)`: Select a checkbox with label `label`.
 - `unselectCheckbox(label)`: Unselect a checkbox with label `label`.
 - `selectCheckboxBySelector(selector)`: Select a checkbox with selector `selector`.